 Painkiller addiction treatment at Cliffside Malibu, like all our services, is highly individualized, holistic, and integrative.
 First, after a safe, supervised detox provided by some of the industry’s leading painkiller detox professionals, you will be helped to understand how you became addicted to painkillers in the first place.
 These reasons may not be the same for you as they are for someone else.
 Painkiller addictions different from other addictions and must be treated in a painkiller rehab facility that specializes in this form of addiction, as Cliffside Malibu does.

 Many painkiller addicts are reticent about coming to treatment.
 They understand treatment as a sort of punishment – where they will be told when to wake up and forced to clean bathrooms and make their beds at certain times of the day.
 While this may happen at some treatment centers, this is not what Cliffside Malibu is about.
-We provide all our clients with the most luxurious of amenities and environments – private rooms, mountain views, WIFI throughout the treatment facility, and meditation gardens for use day and night.
+We provide all our clients with the most luxurious of amenities and environments – private and semi private rooms, mountain views, WIFI throughout the treatment facility, and meditation gardens for use day and night.
 In this setting, where you will be served nutritious food, organic when available, by gourmet chefs and work out with your own personal trainer, you will have space and support to make the changes you need to overcome your addiction for good.

 All of our treatment programs are highly individualized.
 With your personal therapist, you will develop a treatment plan that will best serve you, helping you to regain the health and vitality that addiction has stolen.